MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1818.md

    8. Repeat step f for each service in the dialog box.
    9. After you've verified the settings for each service, select **All Protocols** in the **Show Bindings For** box.
 The entry for **Remote Access WAN Wrapper** doesn't have a network adapter listed.
 Skip this item.
 Repeat steps d through f for each remaining protocol.
-   10. After you've verified that the bindings are set correctly for all services and protocols, select OK.
+   10. After you've verified that the bindings are set correctly for all services and protocols, select **OK**.
 This initializes the rebinding of the services.
 When this is complete, you're prompted to restart the computer.
 Select **Yes**.

 ## Data collection